sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - getting-started.md

       "id": "bodily_liability_premium",
       /* search for target data
       on page containing this anchor line*/
-      "anchor": "anyco auto insurance",
       "method": {
         "id": "question",
-        /* ask a free-text question.
-          best suited to simple questions
+        /* ask a free-text question, get an answer powered by AI. best suited to simple questions
-          that have one label and one answer in the document. */
+          that have one label and one answer in the document.
+You can also author this field in Sensible Instruct instead of in JSON */
         "question": "in the table, what's the bodily injury premium?"
       }
     },